 Get a free copy of the Science Celebration Yearbook 2017.
 Enter your name and email and I will send it straight to your inbox.

-Earlier this year we learned about the electrical conductivity properties of salt water.
+Earlier this year the kids that salt water does conduct electricity.
 Electricity and water are not two things you typically want to pair-up; however adding salt to the mix makes this experiment interesting.

 Before seeing how it all works, let’s learn a little more about electricity and salt water.